allmonday/fastapi-voyager/README.md

 - [ ] config release pipeline

-## Using with pydantic-resolve
+## About pydantic-resolve

-WIP: ...

-pydantic-resolve's @ensure_subset decorator is helpful to pick fields from `source class` in safe.
+pydantic-resolve's `@ensure_subset` decorator helps safely pick fields from the 'source class' while indicating the reference from the current class to the base class.

+pydantic-resolve is a lightweight tool designed to build complex, nested data in a simple, declarative way.
+In version 2, it will introduce an important feature: ER model definition, and fastapi-voyager will support and visualize these diagrams.

+Developers can use fastapi-voyager without needing to know about pydantic-resolve.

 ## Credits